kuchiPie/Which-Star-do-I-look-like/README.md

 # Which-star-do-I-look-like
 An openCV project which can recognize certain celebrities or can tell to whom does a face resembles closely.
 It is built on openCV's inbuilt face recognizer

+# Make sure that you have openCV, numpy and opencv-contrib-python libraries installed.

 # steps to run the program by webcam
 1. Clone this repo
 2. Run faceRecognitionWebCam.py